Big-Biodiversity-Collaborative/SwallowtailClimateChange/README.md

 previous step (operates in parallel using `parallel::mclapply`)
 1. **run-all-prediction-<model>-scripts.R**: Use species distribution model to predict presence / absence for current and forecast climate conditions
-1. **build-distribution-maps-<model>.R**: Assemble predicted presence / absence
+1. **build-overlap-rasters-<model>.R**: Assemble predicted presence / absence
+rasters for each insect and associated host plants into a single raster per insect species
-rasters into maps, one for each species of insect in data/insect-host.csv
+1. **build-distribution-maps-<model>.R**: Use predicted overlap rasters to generate maps, one for each species of insect in data/insect-host.csv
 1. **calculate-range-sizes.R**: Calculate range sizes (in square kilometers) for each insect species
 1. **compare-range-sizes.R**: Compare the range sizes of current and forecast distributions, both considering insect ranges alone, and considering only the areas where insects are predicted to overlap with one or more host plant species